opendistro-for-elasticsearch/opendistro-build/helm/README.md

 For supporting automated migration of the data, use the [Elasticsearch Curator](https://github.com/helm/charts/tree/master/stable/elasticsearch-curator)

+#### Client.selectorOverride Explanation
+To coincide with the [Hot/Warm Architecture](#hotwarm-architectures), another elasticsearch chart dependency may be added for dedicated Kibana clients to manage queries (separate from the ingestion clients).

+By default, these clients will be added and load balanced via the "client" service.
+This override allows a separate set of dedicated clients to be deployed for different purposes (E.G. Kibana querying)

 #### logging.yml Config
 All values defined under `elasticsearch.loggingConfig` will be converted to yaml and mounted into the config directory.